How to Photograph in the Arctic

 Safety: never snorkel alone; check dry suit seals.
 Make sure you go on an organized trip.

-Module 8 – Workflow & post-production
+8– Workflow & post-production

 Color correction: use LUTs or profiles for Arctic light or D-Log footage.